xinzhel/learn-nlp-by-code/cmd_interface.md

 args.func(args)
 ```

-### Creating the python script
-According to the analysis, I make the transparent and [simple python script](https://github.com/xinzhel/allennlp-code-analysis/blob/master/scripts/main_clean_train.py) which achieve the same behaviour of `allennlp train`.
-But this just explains the argument parsing trick of `allennlp`.
-This is not enough if we would like to use the config file for other usages besides training and others provided by `allennlp.commands`.

-##  How the json config file is parsed?
+##  How the JSON config file is parsed?
 The main design principle of `allennlp` is to construct all objects in `allennlp` with only the json file.
+[Here](https://github.com/allenai/allennlp-models/blob/main/training_config/classification/basic_stanford_sentiment_treebank.jsonnet) is a JSON file specified for training a classification model.
+This could be  I wanna fully understand how this JSON file works via the following analysis.

+### from the JSON file to Python objectsI
-This is implemented with ` `FromParams` which is the base class for all the classes in `allennlp`.
+This is implemented with ` `FromParams` which is inherited by all the classes in `allennlp`.
 For example, we could easily construct the model defined below via a JSON dictionary `{"input_size": 64, "output_size": 2}`.

 ```
 from allennlp.common import FromParams